Co‑op work permit

-Step 1: Log into my IRCC through GCKey or Sign-in partner
+Step 1: Log into your IRCC account through GCKey or Sign-in partner

-If you are a new user, you will need to register for MyIRCC through GCKey or Sign-in Partner.
-Your Client ID from your Study Permit is required to complete the registration.
+If you are a new user, you will need to register for an online account through GCKey or Sign-in Partner.

 Step 3: Fill in the online application form and gather supporting documentation